The Metaplectic Casselman-Shalika Formula: Gindikin-Karpelevic formula

 \begin{theorem} Suppose that $G$ is unramified, and the simple reflection $s$ corresponds to the simple coroot $\a$.
 Then

 \end{theorem}

-\begin{proof} The author has already written a proof in the $SL_2$ case \cite[Theorem 6.4]{decom}, so we will not repeat the argument here.
-In the $SU_3$ case, we present this argument as a warm up for the more challenging computation of $\tau_{a,b}^{(s,\chi)}$ that will be subsequently performed in Section \ref{su3rankone}.
+\begin{proof} The author has already written a proof in the case where $G_s\cong SL_2(E)$ \cite[Theorem 6.4]{decom}, so we will not repeat the argument here.
+When $G_s\cong SU_3(E)$, we present the proof as a warm up for the more challenging computation of $\tau_{a,b}^{(s,\chi)}$ that will appear in Section \ref{su3rankone}.
 We follow the strategy from the proof of Theorem \ref{gk}.
-Hence we have to evaluate
+Hence we have to evaluate the integral in the formula